smtplib — SMTP protocol client¶Source code: Lib/smtplib.py

 like the connection attempt (if not specified, the global default timeout

 setting will be used).
-If the timeout expires, socket.timeout
+If the timeout expires, socket.timeout is

 raised.
 The optional source_address parameter allows binding